Regulations No. 51 22 statewide laws

 North Dakota ND No statewide limit Local / none None statewide None notable

 Ohio OH No statewide limit Local / none Cleveland: warning, then $100, then misdemeanor.
 Garfield Heights: about $150.
-Cleveland: 5 minutes per hour (10 at a loading dock), waived below 32F or above 85F.
+Cleveland: 5 minutes per hour (10 at a loading dock); below 32F or above 85F, idling is limited to 10 minutes per 60-minute period, not waived.

 Oklahoma OK No statewide limit Local / none None statewide None notable